barionleg/Xipho/docs/icecast-2.4.1/config-file.md

 on-connect
 : State a program that is run when the source is started.
 It is passed a parameter which is the name of the mountpoint that is starting.
   The processing of the stream does not wait for the script to end.
+  Caution should be exercised as there is a small chance of stream file descriptors being mixed up with script file descriptors, if the FD numbers go above 1024.
+This will be further addressed in the next Icecast release.
   _This option is not available on Win32_

 on-disconnect
 : State a program that is run when the source ends.
 It is passed a parameter which is the name of the mountpoint that has ended.
   The processing of the stream does not wait for the script to end.
+  Caution should be exercised as there is a small chance of stream file descriptors being mixed up with script file descriptors, if the FD numbers go above 1024.
+This will be further addressed in the next Icecast release.
   _This option is not available on Win32_

 </article>